Matrix-free stochastic calculation of operator norms without using adjoints: Adjoint free calculation of

 A particularity of this method is that the search direction is quite arbitrary, but the stepsize is determined exactly (and note that it is allowed to be negative).
 This is different from many other stochastic methods which estimate update directions and then take a step according to a fixed stepsize schedule.

 In the following, we will show that this method is simple to execute (and especially discuss how~\eqref{eq:argmax-tau} is solved in practice) and indeed uses only evaluations of $A$.
-We will also show that the method will produce a sequence $v^{k}$ such that $\norm{Av^{k}}$ converges to $\norm{A}$ almost surely.
+We will also show that the method will produce a sequence $(v^{k})_{k \in \NN}$ such that $\norm{Av^{k}}$ converges to $\norm{A}$ almost surely, and that the distance of $(v^k)_{k \in \NN}$ to the right singular space of $A$ corresponding to the leading singular value converges to zero.

-\begin{remark}[Distribution of the $x^{k}$] The random vector $x^{k}$ is distributed as follows: Since an orthogonal projection of normally distributed random vectors is again normally distributed, the projection $y^{k } - \scp{y^{k}}{v^{k}}v^{k}$ is normally distributed on the tangent space on the unit sphere $\sphere^{d-1}$ at $v^{k}$.
+\begin{remark}[Distribution of the $x^{k}$] The random vector $x^{k}$ is distributed as follows: Since an orthogonal projection of normally distributed random vectors is again normally distributed, the projection $y^{k } - \scp{y^{k}}{v^{k}}v^{k}$ is normally distributed on the tangent space of the unit sphere $\sphere^{d-1}$ at $v^{k}$.
 Since $x^{k}$ is the result of the normalization of this vector, $x^{k}$ is uniformly distributed on the unit sphere in this tangent space, i.e. on a rotated version of $\sphere^{d-2}$. \end{remark}